3mo-esolutions/model/docs/components/Dialog.md

 - The min-width of the small variant has been overwritten

 ### [TBD]
-- Linie bilden mit "X"
 - Scroll-Linie in Large?
 - wegen des neuen Elements "Footer" verschwindet der Dialog-Footer nicht mehr, wenn keine Buttons vorhanden sind
-- size:
-Dialogs should maintain a minimum 48dp distance from the leading and trailing edges of a screen.
-On small screens, dialogs scale vertically until reaching 48dp from the screen’s top and bottom edge.
-On larger displays, dialogs can increase in size to a maximum width of 560dp.
-When a dialog reaches the maximum width, it expands or contracts vertically to support content, up to a maximum height of 560dp.
 - Default `primaryButtonText` -> "OK" | undefined
 - Clicked vs Handler